laanp/Icarus_Mods_Separated/laanp-StacksAndKits_Readme.md

     - (10) Anti-Poison Tonic
     - (1) Bedroll

-  - "Pete's All Seeds Farming Packet" - Workshop Seed Pouch under new Menu called "Pete's Kits" - When consumed on planet, unbundles a modified Seed Pouch (30 slots) that will contain the following (23) seeds:
+  - "Pete's All Seeds Farming Packet" (Seed Pouch Icon) - When consumed on planet, unbundles a modified Seed Pouch (30 slots) that will contain the following seeds:
     - (5) Berry
     - (5) Corn
     - (5) Coffee